open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     cd Release-<Version>/
     bin/daemon.sh start nuve
+    bin/daemon.sh start management-console

 ## 3.3 Source Code {#Conferencesection3_3}
-The source code of the management console is in Release-<Version>/nuve/public/.
+The source code of the management console is in Release-<Version>/management_console/public/.
 ## 3.4 Service Management {#Conferencesection3_4}
 Only super service user can access service management, in the ‘overview' tab to create or delete services.
 > **Note**: Super service cannot be deleted.